MarynaShavlak/dev-interview-hub/src/entities/Rating/ui/Rating/RatingRedesigned/README.md

-# DeprecatedRating
+# RatingDeprecated

 ## Overview
 The **`RatingRedesigned`** component is rendered when the feature flag `isAppRedesigned` is `true`, providing users with an updated and modern interface for giving star ratings and feedback.
-If this feature flag is not active, the `DeprecatedRating` component is rendered instead.
+If this feature flag is not active, the `RatingDeprecated` component is rendered instead.
 This component leverages contemporary UI elements to enhance the user experience and ensure a seamless interaction with the rating system.

 ## Type Definition